Table of Contents

 - 1 » Thailand in Figures

-- 2 How much does it cost transportation around Thailand?
+- 2 How much does transportation cost around Thailand?

-- 3 How much does it cost accommodation in Thailand?
+- 3 How much does accommodation cost in Thailand?

-- 4 How much does it cost food in Thailand?
+- 4 How much does food cost in Thailand?

 - 5 How much is the cost of attractions in Thailand?

-- 6 How much does it cost nightlife in Thailand?
+- 6 How much does a night out cost in Thailand?

 - 7 How much does it cost to travel in Thailand?